Qayamat Se Qayamat Tak: Production

 The film marked the directorial debut of Mansoor Khan, son of Nasir Hussain as well as the acting debut of Mansoor's cousin Aamir Khan.
-The film was a tale of unrequited love and parental opposition, with Khan portraying Raj, a "clean-cut, wholesome boy-next-door".
-The plot was a modern-day take on classic tragic romance stories such as Layla-Majnun, Heer-Ranjha, and Romeo-Juliet.
+The film is a tale of unrequited love and familial opposition, with Khan portraying Raj, a "clean-cut, wholesome boy-next-door".
+The plot is a modern-day take on classic tragic romance stories such as Layla-Majnun, Heer-Ranjha, and Romeo-Juliet.